 The Chickasaw Zoning Ordinance provides for the division of the City into zoning districts where there are specific uses which may be permitted if there are compatible with the character of the neighborhood.
 In addition to these permitted uses, there are other uses which may be necessary or desirable to allow in the zoning district, but because of their actual or potential impact on neighboring uses need to be carefully regulated with respect to their location.
-Such uses, because of their peculiar needs or the nature of the service offered, may be established in a zoning district in which they may not be reasonably allowed as a permitted use, but are generally specified in the District Requirements under uses " Permitted by Special Exception."
+Such uses, because of their peculiar needs or the nature of the service offered, may be established in a zoning district in which they may not be reasonably allowed as a permitted use, but are generally specified in the District Requirements under uses "Permitted by Special Exception."

-Under the provisions of Section 11-52-80, Title 11, Code of Alabama, the Board of Zoning Adjustment is empowered "in appropriate cases and subject to appropriate conditions and safeguards, to make a Special Exception to the terms of the Ordinance in harmony with its general purposes and interest and in accordance with general or specific rules therein contained."
+Under the provisions of Section 11-52-80, Title 11, Code of Alabama, the Board of Zoning Adjustment is empowered "in appropriate cases and subject to appropriate conditions and safeguards, to make a Special Exception to the terms of the Ordinance in <a href="https://harmony.nih.google.com/harmony.google.com/harmon